Levi-Breedlove/Customer-On-Boarding-Application/README.md

-# AnyCompany Bank — Know Your Customer Onboarding Application
+# Know Your Customer Onboarding Application

 ## Overview
 This application automates the customer onboarding process by validating customer-provided documents through a secure, serverless workflow.
 The system processes identity documents, compares facial images, and verifies personal information before submitting validated applications to the next stage.